sebibi07/bookly/README.md

   questions and inputs the users have.
 At Go-Live I'd collect a corpus of requests and evaluate the harness on it.
 5. **Make the policy engine a service the CX team owns.** For example updated return windows (30 days -> 60 days) or other policy changes require a code update.
   Ideally, the agent would read this kind of policy data from a structured database that a CX-owned tool populates.
+6. **Upgrade the token service.** Today Bookly mints its own tokens with a shared secret.
+That is fine for a prototype but not something I would ship.
+In production I'd swap the minting for a token exchange against the IdP the business already runs — the scoped token stays the same, but it is issued and can be revoked by a system the enterprise already trusts.
+The deck covers this in Appendix A.

 ## Layout